microsoft/knowledge-extraction-recipes-forms/Analysis/Routing_Forms/README.md

 ## Running the Example

 `train.py` is an example command line script for training a routing model.
-Before it can be used, the following steps must be taken:
+The example uses the Read API of the Azure Computer Vision cognitive service as the OCR engine.
+To run the sample:

 1. Install the required packages `pip install -r requirements.txt`
 1. Copy `example.env` to a file next to it called `.env`.
 This is where the code gets the OCR endpoint and key from.